bitbox/figura-avatar-collections/README.md

-# figura-avatar-collections
+# Pickelrye's Figura avatar collection
-A collection of Avatars I made, ranging from the silly to the dead.
+It's a collection of Avatars I made, ranging from the silly to the dead.